yashkosambia14/CS-555-WS-team-8-/README.md

 Instructions:
 To run the python file, open the terminal and run 'python3 team8.py'

-Sprint folders contain all the user-stories from each sprint & tests for it
+Sprint folder contains all the user-stories from each sprint & tests for it